devopswork4u/azure-cloud-infra/READMEDAY4.md

 #### 4. Download Azure certificate, paste it into your settings.json under "idp" -> "x509cert"

 #### 5. Assign users to the app under Users and groups

+### Flow Authentioncation Flow

+sequenceDiagram
+    participant User
+    participant App as Application (SP)
+    participant Azure as Azure (IdP)

+    App: 1.
+User tries to access a secured page on the application.
+      App->>User: 2.
+Redirects to Azure for authentication.
+        User->>Azure: 3.
+Sends a SAML authentication request to Azure.
+          Azure->>User: 4.
+Prompts user for credentials (e.g., username and password).
+            User->>Azure: 5.
+User provides credentials.
+              Azure->>Azure: 6.
+Validates credentials and checks security policies (e.g., MFA).
+                Azure->>App: 7.
+Sends a signed SAML response containing an assertion and user attributes.
+                  App->>App: 8.
+Validates the SAML assertion with Azure's public certificate.
+                    App->>User: 9.
+Grants access to the user and redirects to the original requested page.